 - Sweet cream cheese icing.

 - Prepare the dough: The dough comes together simply.
-After your mixture is frothed and you've added your flour and other ingredients, you can mix your dough with an electric mixer or even by hand (like I do!)
+After your yeast, sugar, and milk mixture is frothed and you've added your other ingredients, you can mix your dough with an electric mixer or even by hand (like I do!)

-- Knead the dough: After the dough is formed, you'll knead it.
+- Knead the dough: After the carrot cake cinnamon roll dough is formed, you'll knead it.
 This helps to evenly distribute the ingredients and incorporate air, making the bread soft, light and fluffy.

 - Let the dough rise: You can do this overnight in your refrigerator or let it sit for an hour or two.

 - Shape the cinnamon buns: Roll the dough out into a large rectangle.